Tracking Your Progress

 What is an Oral Proficiency Interview?

-If you are taking a course through the Five College Center for World Languages, you may have what is called an Oral Proficiency Interview (OPI) conducted by the American Council on the Teaching of Foreign Languages (ACTFL) official testing service at the end of the course.
+If you are taking a course through the Five College Center for World Languages, you may have an Oral Proficiency Interview (OPI) conducted by the American Council on the Teaching of Foreign Languages (ACTFL) official testing service at the end of the course.
 We use two different types of oral evaluation, so some students will not have an OPI.
 If you are not sure what type of oral evaluation you will have, you can ask your course organizer.

 • An OPI is not based on a particular textbook or syllabus, so there is no way to predict exactly what questions or topics will come up.